teoscura/ing-sw-2025-ponzo-romano-sarto-scuratti/README.md

 > [!TIP]
 > To open any saved game, you can simply click it in the list available on the setup screen.

+//TODO write indications for how to play gui.

 ### TUI

 > [!IMPORTANT]